Kathleen James-Chakraborty: Early life and education

-James-Chakraborty grew up on the Chesapeake Bay in Chestertown in the Eastern Shore region of Maryland.
+James-Chakraborty grew up in Chestertown on the Eastern Shore region of Maryland.
 In 1966 she attended Chestertown Elementary, where she was in the first year of desegregation.
 She spent three semester at a boarding school in New England, where she spent time in a library designed by Louis Kahn.
 She remained friends with her elementary school teacher, Mrs Wilson, until her death at the age of ninety-one.
 She earned her bachelor's degree at Yale University in 1982.
 She earned an MA and PhD at the University of Pennsylvania in 1990.
-She moved to the University of Minnesota School of Architecture as an Assistant Professor.
+She moved to the University of Minnesota School of Architecture as an assistant professor.

 Research and career

 She served as the Gambrinus Fellow at the Technical University of Dortmund.
-She was made a Professor of Architecture at University of California, Berkeley from 1993.
-James-Chakraborty was appointed Professor of Art History at University College Dublin in 2007.
-She was Head of the School of Art History from 2007 to 2010.
+She became an assistant professor of architecture at University of California, Berkeley in 1992, a tenured associate professor in 1997, and a full professor in 2006.
+James-Chakraborty was appointed professor of art history at University College Dublin in 2007.
+She was head of the School of Art History from 2007 to 2010.
 She spent the fall semester in 2015 and 2016 at Yale School of Architecture.

 Her work considers modern art, modernism and nationalism.
 She has extended the received perspectives of German modernism.
 James-Chakraborty has investigated the role of women in architecture and design.
 She also studied the Ruhrgebiet and recent German architecture.
 In 2016 she arranged the European Architectural History Network, which was held in Dublin Castle.
 Her 2017 book Architecture since 1400 was a global survey of architecture, described by Murray Fraser as a "scintillating overview".
-She is believed to be the first woman to write a global history of architecture.

 While others have characterized contemporary Berlin’s museums and memorials as postmodern, Kathleen James-Chakraborty argues that these environments are examples of an “architecture of modern memory” that is much older, more complex, and historically contingent.
 She reveals that churches and museums repaired and designed before 1989 in Düren, Hanover, Munich, Neviges, Pforzheim, Stuttgart, and Weil am Rhein contributed to a modernist precedent for the relationship between German identity and the past developed since then in the Ruhr region and in Berlin.

-She is involved with the 2019 National Gallery of Ireland exhibition Bauhaus Effects.
-She serves on the board of the National Museum of Ireland.
+She helped organise the 2019 National Gallery of Ireland conference Bauhaus Effects.
+She served from 2016-2021 on the board of the National Museum of Ireland.

 Professor James-Chakraborty has criticised Ireland's obsession with university rankings, particularly QS rankings and the way in which this skews the allocation of resources.